StageDirect/StageNet/PROTOCOL.md

 ---

 ### 3. Lease Request Phase
-After connection is established, gateways inform the console of their data channels (such as DMX), and the console assigns StageNet addresses.
+After connection is established, gateways request a number of StageNet addresses.
+Once received, the gateway maps these to its hardware channels and informs the console of the mapping.

 #### **Lease Request (GATEWAY → CONSOLE)**
 - **Method**: WebSocket Message